owncloud/docs-ocis/README.md

 ## Important Notes

 * When the Infinite Scale dev team creates a new service and merges the code, you **must** add a new service page in the services folder using the service name as document name.
 If this is omitted, **ALL** new and pending doc (!!)
-PR'S ()will error with `target of xref not found` because of missing reference targets.
-These references origin in the `env-vars-special-scope.adoc` document which uses sources from the `ocis` repo containing automatically generated content where the referenced target is missing in the admin docs.
+PR's ()will error with `target of xref not found` because of missing reference targets.
+These references originate in the `env-vars-special-scope.adoc` document which uses sources from the `ocis` repo containing automatically generated content where the referenced target is missing in the admin docs.

 ## Target Branch and Backporting